weng1102/reading_app/curriculum/homepage_ronlyn.md

 ## My Stroke Story
 [[image-entry: My stroke story, left, 20%]]
 ![My stroke story](mystrokestory.jpg)
 [My Stroke Story](mystroke,0,0).
+[My (VC) Stroke Story](mystrokevc,0,0).
 I use this to introduce myself since my aphasia.
 I describe who I was and who I am since my severe hemorrhagic stroke in 2015.
 The speech recognition feature allows me to practice by myself.
 [[/image-entry]]
 ### Rationale
 I use this when I introduce myself to others.
 I will be able to introduce myself better as I practice more.